Stock market today: Wall Street falls toward its worst week in months as oil jumps

-NEW YORK (AP) — U.S. stocks are sinking Friday after a mixed start to earnings reporting season.
+NEW YORK (AP) — U.S. stocks slumped Friday after a mixed start to earnings reporting season.
 Worries about tensions in the Middle East are also sending prices for oil and gold higher, while Treasury yields fall as investors look for safer places for their money

-The S&P 500 was 0.9% lower in midday trading and heading for its worst weekly loss since the turn of the year.
-The Dow Jones Industrial Average was down 305 points, or 0.8%, as of 11:45 a.m.
-Eastern time, and the Nasdaq composite was 1.1% lower.
+The S&P 500 was 1.5% lower in afternoon trading and heading for its worst weekly loss since the turn of the year.
+The Dow Jones Industrial Average was down 505 points, or 1.3%, as of 1:10 p.m.
+Eastern time, and the Nasdaq composite was 1.6% lower.

 The pressure is always on companies to produce fatter profits.
 But it’s particularly acute now given worries that the other main lever that sets stock prices, interest rates, may not offer much lift in the near term.